 Alcohol transportation rules in several states are highly severe.
 Utah, Mississippi, and Kentucky are the three states with the most stringent laws.

-It is illegal to ship alcohol directly to consumers in Utah, for example.
+For example, it is illegal to ship alcohol directly to consumers in Utah.
 Florida, Minnesota, and Alaska are three of the least authoritarian states.

 States That Prohibits Allow Alcohol Shipping